Arrangements of Pseudocircles: On Digons and Triangles: Introduction

-It was shown by Agarwal et al.\ \cite[Corollary 2.12]{AgarwalNPPSS2004} that Conjecture \ref{conjecture:digons} holds for simple cylindrical arrangements.
 An intersecting arrangement of pseudocircles is \emph{cylindrical} if there is a pair of cells which are separated by each pseudocircle of the arrangement.
-More specifically, they showed that the number of touchings in an intersecting arrangement of $n$~pseudo-parabolas is at most $2n-4$ \cite[Theorem~2.4]{AgarwalNPPSS2004}.
 An \emph{intersecting arrangement of pseudoparabolas} is a collection of infinite $x$-monotone curves, called \emph{pseudoparabolas}, where each pair of them either have a single touching or intersect in exactly two points where they cross.
 Every cylindrical arrangement of pseudocircles can be represented as an arrangement of pseudoparabolas and vice versa.
 From an arrangement of pseudoparabolas one can directly obtain a drawing of an arrangement of pseudocircles on the lateral surface of a cylinder so that the pseudocircles wrap around the cylinder.
 The two separating cells correspond to the top and the bottom of the cylinder.
+The top and bottom cell may have degree two, they account for the difference of two between the conjecture and the result for pseudo-parabolas.

-Agarwal et al.\ \cite[Theorem 2.13]{AgarwalNPPSS2004} showed for intersecting arrangements of pseudocircles that the number of digons is at most linear in~$n$.
-The proof is based on the fact that every arrangement of intersecting pseudocircles can be stabbed by constantly many points.
-That is, there exists an absolute constant~$k$, called the \emph{stabbing number}\footnote{In the literature, the stabbing number is also referred to as \emph{piercing number} or \emph{transversal number}.}, such that for every arrangement of $n$ pseudocircles in the plane there exists a set of $k$ points with the property that each pseudocircle contains at least one of the points in its interior \cite[Corollary~2.8]{AgarwalNPPSS2004}.
+More precisely Agarwal et al.~\cite{AgarwalNPPSS2004} showed that the number of touchings in an intersecting arrangement of~$n$~pseudo-parabolas is at most $2n-4$ [Theorem~2.4] and in an intersecting cylindrical arrangement it is at most $2n-3$ [Corollary~2.12].
+They extended this by showing that intersecting arrangements of pseudocircles the number of digons is at most linear in~$n$~[Theorem~2.13].
+The proof of the last result is based on the fact that every arrangement of intersecting pseudocircles can be stabbed by constantly many points.
+That is, there exists an absolute constant~$k$, called the \emph{stabbing number}\footnote{In the literature, the stabbing number is also referred to as \emph{piercing number} or \emph{transversal number}.}, such that for every arrangement of $n$ pseudocircles in the plane there exists a set of $k$ points with the property that each pseudocircle contains at least one of the points in its interior region~\cite[Corollary~2.8]{AgarwalNPPSS2004}.
 Therefore, the arrangement can be decomposed into constantly many cylindrical subarrangements.
 The linear upper bound then follows from the fact that each pair of subarrangements contributes at most linearly many digons.
-In \cite{FelsnerScheucher2020} we verified Grünbaum's digon conjecture for up to $7$ pseudocircles.
+Grünbaum's digon conjecture is known to hold for arrangements with up to $7$ pseudocircles; see~\cite{FelsnerScheucher2020}.